 Comagine Health’s team of infection prevention advisors are available to answer questions during the “Ask Our Experts” sessions, which occur on alternating Tuesdays and Thursdays from the education sessions.
 If you register for an education session, you will automatically be invited to the group consultations.
 Our experts can also provide individual consultation.

 Infection Prevention (IP) Learning Center

-Did you miss a session?
-Access past recordings, presentations and tools in our learning management system:
+Did you miss a session in the first cycle or our current series?
+Access past recordings, presentations and tools in our IP learning center?